davidwickerhf/metricanalysis/README.md

 - **Custom Metric Evaluation:** Apply and test custom graph metrics on your datasets.
 - **Ground Truth Comparison:** Analyze the performance of graph metrics by comparing them with ground truths.
-- **CLI and Library Support:** Use Metrics Tool as a command-line tool or as a Python library in your projects.
+- **Library Support:** Use Metrics Tool as a command-line tool or as a Python library in your projects.
 - **Extensive Documentation:** Get started quickly with our detailed guides and examples.

 ## Supported Metrics